itchronicles/blog/content/posts/docker-vaultwarden-with-custom-cert.md

 Many people use Vaultwarden as a self-hosted password manager.
 The most common way to setup Vaultwarden is to use a reverse proxy like nginx, traefik or caddy.
 However there is another way to setup Vaultwarden without a reverse proxy.
-This guide will show you how to set up Vaultwarden with a custom SSL certificate in a podman container.
+This guide will show you how to set up Vaultwarden with a custom SSL certificate in a docker container.

 ## Prerequisites

-- A Linux server or container with podman installed
+- A Linux server or container with docker installed
 - A valid SSL certificate (see <u>[Creating a Cloudflare SSL Certificate using certbot](/posts/creating-cloudflare-certificate)</u>)

 ## Setup

-For this guide I assume that the current user is `root`.
-If you are not `root` you can prefix the commands with `sudo` or `doas`.
-Alternatively you can switch to the `root` user with `sudo su -`.
+For this guide, I assume that the current user is `root`.
+If you are not `root`, you can prefix the commands with `sudo` or `doas`.
+Alternatively, you can switch to the `root` user with `sudo su -`.

-First lets create a directory for Vaultwarden.
+First, let's create a directory for Vaultwarden.

 I will create the `/vaultwarden` directory in my root directory.
-However you can choose any directory you want.
+However, you can choose any directory you want.
 One common place is `/opt/vaultwarden`.

 ```bash
 cd /